vegapnk/RJW-Genes/KNOWN_BUGS.md

 Collection of Known Bugs and reasons for their origin.

+## Pawn does not refresh empty Fertilin!

+Issue: A pawn has 0 (or low) Fertilin, and a mood debuff.
+But they do not do anything about it.

+Reason: Pawns might go on a mental break when their fertilin is low to rape people.
+However, if your pawn is generally happy, they will not have a mental break.
+Then they run around with low fertilin.

+Workarounds / Solutions: Depending on your Gene-Setup, you might consider a cum-based diet.
+You can also tweak sex-settings for more sex need and hookups.
+Lastly, you can edit the xml to give higher mood penalties, which will lead to more mental breakdowns.

+In general, I am happy to hear your feedback.
+If you have other ideas how to change this to be a bit tricky but not too punishing please let me know.

 ## Fertilin does not go up after Sex!

 Error: An Incubus or Succubus had sex with another pawn, but did not gain Fertilin.